Top Disability Terms in SSDI and SSI Cases

 Source of information Social Security employees use to process claims for benefits.

-If someone is unable to handle their own financial affairs, the SSA may appoint a relative, a friend or an interested party to handle payments.
+If someone is unable to handle their own financial affairs, then the SSA may appoint a relative, a friend or an interested party to handle payments.

 To determine back pay, the SSA uses criteria including the date at which you were disabled, the application date and the waiting period, which is the period that takes place between when you apply.

 These benefits are available to low-income individuals who have not worked or do not have credits.
-If you are not eligible for SSDI, this may be an option for you.
+If you are not eligible for SSDI, then this may be an option for you.

 Benefits paid to widows, children and parents for people who died after earning sufficient work credits.